 - Be 18 years of age or older

-- An interest in building a movement for justice that is united across identity
+- Hold an interest in building a movement for justice that is united across identities

-- Commit to full participation of program trainings, events and activities
+- Commit to full participation in program trainings, events and activities